 Francesca has considerable experience in advising Italian and international clients, from trading, retail and industrial companies on investments in China and Asian area.

-A Shanghai native, Peter is the Managing Director in our Shanghai office and also oversees the Guangzhou.
+A Shanghai native, Peter is based in our Shanghai office and also oversees the Guangzhou.
 He has years of experience dealing with wholly foreign-owned enterprises (WOFEs) and trading businesses.

 Back to top